nosretep/scratching-back/README.md

-# Sample Apps Using Some Latest Web Stack Frameworks
+# Sample Web App Infrastructure

 Sample web application using an Angular frontend and a NestJs with Sequelize ORM as a backend persisted by a Postgres database